samiwazni/samiwazni/README.md

 ## Full Stack Engineer | Software Engineer | Front End | Back End

 I craft digital solutions, specializing in Full-Stack development.
 With hands-on experience in mid to large-scale projects, I enjoy the challenge of making ideas come to life.
-I love what I do, and my goal is to bring practical and innovative solutions to the table, always aiming for challenging.
+I love what I do and aim to bring practical and innovative solutions to the table, always starving for challenges.

 ### Languages and Tools:
 ![TypeScript](https://img.shields.io/badge/-TypeScript-black?style=flat-square&logo=typescript)